fyrkov/refcards/linux-networking.md

 Show the list of network interfaces (similar to `ifconfig`):\
 `netstat -ie`

-**Nmcli** is a cli tool for controlling NetworkManager.It is used to create, display, edit, delete, activate, and deactivate network connections, as well as control and display network device status.
+**Nmcli** is a cli tool for controlling NetworkManager.\
+It is used to create, display, edit, delete, activate, and deactivate network connections, as well as control and display network device status.

 Show the list of network interfaces:\
 `nmcli device`